sfkonrad/M6_Challenge_Submision/README.md

 ---

 The main task in this Challenge was to visualize and analyze the real-estate data in our Jupyter notebook.
-Employing our `.ipynb` notebook to complete the following tasks:
+Designing our `.ipynb` notebook to complete the following tasks:

 ## Calculate and plot the housing units per year:
 > Use numerical and visual aggregation to calculate the number of housing units per year, and then visualize the results as a bar chart.